Trust isn't a marketing word.

 • No silent data deletion:We will never delete vault data without explicit written request from the account holder.
 Account suspension freezes vaults - it does not erase them.

-• Standard Restic format:Your vault is a standard Restic repository over SFTP.
-If you ever leave ServerCrate, you can rclone the entire repository to any other Restic-compatible target.
+• Standard Restic format:Your vault is a standard Restic repository.
+If you ever leave ServerCrate, you can restic copy the entire repository to any other Restic-compatible target.
 No vendor lock-in.

 • Pricing freeze for existing customers:If we raise prices, existing customers stay on their current plan rate for 12 months minimum.
 New customers pay the new rate.
 No surprise invoice changes.